lorenzo-stoakes/linux-vm-notes/README.md

 ## Introduction

 This repo contains my notes on the linux 4.6 VM subsystem.
-I don't make any claim to their quality or usefulness :)
+I don't make any claim to their quality or usefulness.

-This work first originated from the [notes][linux-gorman] I took from the excellent [Understanding the Linux Virtual Memory Manager][amazon-gorman] by [Mel Gorman][gorman] which, while great, target the 2.4.22 kernel which was released in 2003, somewhat out of date, the obvious next stage of study was to do something similar for a recent kernel.
+This work first originated from the [notes][linux-gorman] I took from the excellent [Understanding the Linux Virtual Memory Manager][amazon-gorman] by [Mel Gorman][gorman] which, while great, targets the 2.4.22 kernel (released in 2003.)
+The the obvious next stage of study was to take notes for a recent kernel, which is what these notes are!

 I am specifically targeting the 4.6 kernel since it is the (almost-)current mainline version at the time of writing and should remain a sane and stable basis for notes and hacks for the foreseeable future.
 I may update to newer kernel versions over time depending on whether it makes sense to do so (and if I succeed at this project of course!)

 ## Hacks

-Talking of hacks, the sister repo to this one - [linux-vm-hacks][vm-hacks] - is where I'm keeping code and patches intended to help me understand the VM subsystem.
+Talking of hacks, `linux-vm-notes`'s sister repo, [linux-vm-hacks][vm-hacks], is where I'm putting exploratory code and patches relating to my exploration of the VM subsystem.

 ## Utilities